 The Student Chapter of the Association of Shelter Veterinarians (SCASV) is a student organization established to advance the practice of shelter medicine by promoting interest and raising awareness among SGU veterinary students.
-SCASV will achieve this goal, in line with the goals of the Association of Shelter Veterinarians, by providing its members with lectures and hands-on labs taught by professionals currently in the shelter medicine field.
-SCASV will also focus on disseminating valuable resources and current research to those members seeking a career in shelter medicine.
+SCASV will achieve this goal, in line with the goals of the Association of Shelter Veterinarians, by providing its members with lectures and hands-on labs taught by professionals currently in the Shelter Medicine field.
+SCASV will also focus on disseminating valuable resources and current research to those members seeking a future career in Shelter Medicine.

 STUDENT GOVERNMENT ASSOCIATION (SGA)

 The SGA has been organized to provide the students at St. George's University with a structured, democratic body which will represent them in administrative matters, student affairs, and provide representation to the Alumni Association.
 The organizational goals of the SGA are:

 1. Represent student needs and concerns to University administration.